cryptopp-modern/cryptopp-modern.com/content/docs/api/mac/HMAC.md

 HMAC(const byte* key, size_t length);
 ```

-Create and initialize HMAC with a key.
+Create and initialise HMAC with a key.

 **Parameters:**
 - `key` - Secret key for HMAC